Beyond Description: Cognitively Benchmarking Fine-Grained Action for Embodied Agents: CFG-Bench

 \textbf{Video Source.} Driven by the need to support evaluation across four cognitive tiers, we construct a final corpus from five datasets, each selected for its specific contributions.

 We prioritize the first-person perspective, which is essential for embodied intelligence, selecting 329 videos from EgoTaskQA~\cite{Egotaskqa}, 191 from Charades-Ego~\cite{Charades}, and 394 from EgoExo4d~\cite{Ego-exo4d}.
 These datasets are rich in daily, goal-oriented tasks, offering clear examples of physical interaction (Tier 1), distinct temporal workflows and intentions (Tiers 2 \& 3), and scenarios for evaluation (Tier 4).
 To complement this view, 298 third-person videos from Charades-Ego~\cite{Charades} provide an objective perspective ideal for analyzing causal-temporal relation and evaluating strategy (Tiers 2 \& 4).
 Besides, 104 videos from Something-Something-V2~\cite{ssv2} are included for their focus on fine-grained hand-object interactions, a key aspect of embodied manipulation, and 52 from FineAction~\cite{Fineaction} for its complex outdoor action diversity.
-Fig.~\ref{fig:data_statistic} (a) shows the distribution of dataset categories and the statistics of video lengths.
+Fig.~\ref{fig:data_pipeline_statistic} (a) shows the distribution of dataset categories and the statistics of video lengths.

 \textbf{Manual Annotation.} To generate high-quality ground truth for our benchmark, we conduct a meticulous, month-long annotation process.
-As shown in Fig.~\ref{fig:data_pipe}, our team of ten is organized into a two-stage pipeline that begin with draft annotations from GPT-4o~\cite{GPT-4o}.
+As shown in Fig.~\ref{fig:data_pipeline_statistic} (c), our team of ten is organized into a two-stage pipeline that begin with draft annotations from GPT-4o~\cite{GPT-4o}.
 In the first stage, eight expert annotators refine these initial drafts, after which two expert reviewers perform a final verification.
 The entire process is guided by our four-tiered cognitive framework, with specific annotation instructions tailored to the unique characteristics of each source dataset.
+The annotation guideline is shown in Appendix~\ref{sec:C4}.